Väike-Paala 1-507, 11415 Tallinn, Estonia

-Not long ago, construction companies received a notice from the Tax Department regarding new worker registration requirements that will come into effect starting October 1st of this year.
+Not long ago, construction companies received a notice from the Estonian Tax and Customs Board regarding new worker registration requirements that will come into effect starting October 1st of this year.
 In this newsletter, we have prepared a brief overview of the main requirements.

 Let’s start with the most important point: